d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 # Thank you

 It was a wonderful experience for me this year.
-I made few mistakes but Learned a lot from them.
+I made a few mistakes but Learned a lot from them.
 Will try to avoid those mistakes next year.

 If you have any questions you can reach me out on twitter or Linkedin.